rapraquion/personal-api-project/personal-api-project.md

 ## Built with

 HTML & CSS for the mark-up.
+JQuery for the splash screen
+VanillaJS for the DOM retrieval and
-ES6, JQuery & VanillaJS for the in-game functionalities.
+ES6 for the in-game functions.

 ## API Resources